 This BBQ chicken recipe is super simple, easy to customize with your favorite sauce, and needs just a few minutes of prep.

 - To start, preheat the oven to 400 degrees F. This is the best way to ensure even cooking.

 - Pat the chicken thighs dry with paper towels.
 You do not need to rinse your chicken.
 In fact, that can actually spread harmful bacteria rather than eliminate it.

 - Mix up the seasoning rub, which is just salt and pepper, paprika, garlic powder and onion powder.
 Rub the seasoning all over the chicken, even under the skin.
 Arrange chicken thighs skin side up on a baking sheet lined with nonstick foil.

-- After you’re done cooking it, if the skin isn’t as crispy as you’d want it to be, move the oven rack up and flip on your broiler.
+- If the skin isn’t as crispy as you want it to be, move the oven rack up and flip on your broiler.
 Keep a close on it, the bbq sauce caramelizes quickly and can burn fast.
 Just a couple of minutes should do the trick.

 Do I need to flip the chicken while baking?